 Custody and Visitation

 - Safe at Home program participation will not affect custody or visitation orders in effect prior to enrollment.
-However, participation in the confidential address program does allow a participant’s physical address location to become confidential and protected from public records access.
-The Safe at Home P.O.
-Box address should be accepted for placement on court/legal documents. (per Government Codes §6207 and 6209.7)
+However, participation in the confidential address program does allow a participant’s address to become confidential and protected from public records access.
+The Safe at Home participant's designated mailing address should be used on court/legal documents. (per Government Codes §6207 and 6209.7)

 - The Secretary of State’s office is required to send notification to the other parent of a participant's minor child instructing him or her to serve the participant with court documents related to child custody and visitation through the Secretary of State's office. (per Government Codes §6206(d))